glondu/belenios/doc/instructions-en.md

 As soon as the election is ready, it is expected that the trustee checks:

-- that her `verification key` is present on the election page, aside her name;
+- that her `verification key` is present on the election page, next to her name;
-- (in threshold mode) that her PKI `public key` is present on the election page, aside her name.
+- (in threshold mode) that her PKI `public key` is present on the election page, next to her name.

 After the closing of the election, the trustee participates to the computation of the tally.
 In the case of an election with alternative voting (ordering of the candidates, giving them a grade), the tally starts by a shuffle phase.
-For this it is expected from the trustee that she
+For this, it is expected from the trustee that
+she:

 - checks that the URL of the page has the following form:
-  `PREFIX/election/shuffle.html#UUID-TOKEN`
+  `PREFIX/election/shuffle.html#UUID-TOKEN`;
 - saves the fingerprint of the ballot box after her shuffle: `fingerprint of your shuffle`;
 - checks immediately thereafter that this fingerprint is present on the